chalharb/netlify-sitecore-template/README.md

 # XM Cloud Next.js Starter Kit
 This repository contains the Next.js Starter Kit for Sitecore XM Cloud Development.
-It is intended to get developers up and running quickly with a new Next.js project that is integrated with Sitecore XM Cloud.
+It is intended to get developers up and running quickly with a new Next.js project that is integrated with Sitecore XM Cloud.asdf

 ## GitHub Template
 This Github repository is a template that can be used to create your own repository.
 To get started, click the `Use this template` button at the top of the repository.